google/zx/docs/contribution.md

 again.

 ## How to Contribute
 Before proposing changes, look for similar ones in the project's [issues](https://github.com/google/zx/issues) and [pull requests](https://github.com/google/zx/pulls).
 If you can't decide, create a new [discussion](https://github.com/google/zx/discussions) topic, and we will help you figure it out.
+Dive also into [architecture notes](/architecture) to observe design concepts.
 When ready to move on:

 * Prepare your development environment.
   * Switch to the recommended version of Node.js